matrix-org/sydent/README.rst

     python -m sydent.sydent

-If this is the first time Sydent is run, then it will generate a configuration file in ``sydent.conf`` with some defaults and then stop.
-You must run the generate-key script and update the config with this key before Sydent will start.
+Before you run Sydent for the first time, you must run the generate-config script.

 You should not write anything in the ``[DEFAULT]`` section.
 If a setting is defined in both the ``[DEFAULT]`` section and another section in the configuration file, then the value in the other section is used.

 You'll most likely want to change the server name (``server.name``) and specify an email server (look for the settings starting with ``email.``).

+See `<docs/configuration.md>` for more information on how to configure Sydent.

-By default, Sydent will listen on ``0.0.0.0:8090``.
+By default, Sydent will listen on ``[::]:8090``.
 This can be changed by changing the values for the configuration settings ``clientapi.http.bind_address`` and ``clientapi.http.port``.

 Sydent uses SQLite as its database backend.
 By default, it will create the database as ``sydent.db``